DeanIsseyegh/GrailsPaymentApp/README.md

 * STS/Grails IDE: 3.6.4
 * Groovy-Eclipse: 2.9.2

+# Setup

+This setup assumes STS is used as it is the IDE this project has been built in:

+* Download latest version of STS
+* Download Grails-Eclipse AND Groovy 2.4 from update site: http://dist.springsource.org/snapshot/GRECLIPSE/e4.4/
+* Download Grails 2.5 and go to windows -> preferences -> Groovy -> Grails and add the installation directory there
+* Download JDK (not JRE) 1.8 and go to windows -> preferences -> Installer JREs and add the home directory there
+* Clone the project
+* Import the project as a Grails project
+* If there are complaints about the Groovy compiler version then right click project -> properties -> Groovy Compilers and make sure 2.4 is selected.
+If it does not appear on the list make sure you downloaded it from the update site given in step 2.
+If you still have issues make sure Groovy 2.4 compiled is configured at a workspace level too.

 # Mail Plugin
 This project uses the green mail plugin and the grails mail plugin.
 You should be able to access it from localhost:8080/GrailsPaymentApp/greenmail